-Officer narrowly pulls partner to safety during highway crash: Dashcam video
+Officer narrowly pulls partner to safety during highway crash: dashcam video

 The officers were standing next to McGraw’s patrol car on the side of the road when a white car traveling in the opposite direction lost control, crossed the median and hit the parked patrol car.

-Dashcam video shows the impact of the passenger vehicle rapidly forced the patrol vehicle off the shoulder of the road towards the conversing officers.
-Officer Stewart caught a glimpse of the vehicle coming towards them and was able to quickly react, grabbing McGraw and pulling her out of the path of the spinning patrol car.
+Dashcam video shows the impact of the passenger vehicle rapidly forced the patrol vehicle off the shoulder of the road toward the conversing officers.
+Stewart caught a glimpse of the vehicle coming towards them and was able to quickly react, grabbing McGraw and pulling her out of the path of the spinning patrol car.

 FLORIDA DRIVER POSED AS COP, TRIED TO MAKE PHONY TRAFFIC STOPS, POLICE SAY